 HDTV Antenna (if so equipped)

-Your recreation vehicle is equipped with an exterior fixed height high definition shark fin style TV antenna.
-8 inches tall and is omnidirectional so it will receive TV signals from all directions.
+Your recreation vehicle may be equipped with an exterior fixed height high definition shark fin style TV antenna.
+The is omnidirectional so it will receive TV signals from all directions.
+The antenna height is 8" above the roof.